39 Bodies Including One Teenager Found in Back of Semi-Trailer in Britain

 Seamus Leheny, the head of Northern Ireland Freight Transport Association told the BBC that increased security and checks in places like Dover and Calais have made smugglers and traffickers rethink traditional routes.
 “It might be an easier way to get in by going from Cherbourgh or Roscoff, over to Rosslare, then up the road to Dublin,” he said of the presumed route via Ireland.

-Historically, migrants and refugees coming into Europe from Turkey have used long established smuggling routes through the so-called Balkan route.
+Historically, migrants and refugees coming into Europe from Syria by way of Turkey have used long established smuggling routes through the so-called Balkan route, while migrants coming from sub-Saharan Africa tend to try to cross the Mediterranean Sea.

 In 2014, 71 migrants and refugees were found dead in the back of a chicken truck in Austria.
 In June 2000, 58 dead Chinese migrants were discovered in a truck at the busy port of Dover, U.K. The Dutch driver was convicted of multiple homicides after that incident.